Student Historian Program

 The New-York Historical Society offers the Student Historian Internship program for high school students in grades 10, 11, and 12 in the tri-state area.
 The Student Historian program is a comprehensive internship and youth development program that gives students vocational and academic training, public speaking and leadership skills, and an increased understanding of American art and history.
 Through object and inquiry-based learning, students broaden their academic perspective, increase their confidence in professional settings, and enhance their knowledge of fulfilling careers in the museum world.

 The Student Historian program has two sessions per year: Academic Year and Summer.
-Upcoming programs will be from November 2014 - June 2015 and July - August 2015.
+Upcoming programs will be from July - August 2015 and November – June 2015-16.

 Here’s what we’re up to!

 Get to know the Student Historians as they highlight their favorite pieces from New-York Historical's collections, document the progress of their projects, and share current happenings on the Student Historian blog.

 - U.S. History Exam Review Catalog with object-based summaries, frequently tested content, and corresponding practice text questions [PDF], created by 2013-14 Student Historians

 - U.S. History Exam Review Catalog with object-based summaries, frequently tested content and corresponding practice test questions [PDF], created by 2012–2013 Student Historians

 - Historical Tweets Review Activity [PDF], created by 2011–2012 Student Historians

 What can everyday objects tell us about our past?